Fast Food You wish to estimate, with 90% confidence, the populati... | Channels for Pearson+

 1

-Step 1: Recall the formula for determining the minimum sample size for estimating a population proportion when no preliminary estimate is available: n = (Z^2 * 0.25) / E^2.
-Here, Z is the critical value corresponding to the desired confidence level, and E is the margin of error.
+Step 1: Identify the formula for calculating the minimum sample size for estimating a population proportion.
+The formula is: n = (Z^2 * p * (1 - p)) / E^2, where n is the sample size, Z is the z-score corresponding to the confidence level, p is the estimated population proportion, and E is the margin of error.

-Step 2: Identify the given values.
-The confidence level is 90%, so the critical value Z can be found using a Z-table or standard normal distribution.
-For a 90% confidence level, Z ≈ 1.645.
-The margin of error E is given as 0.03 (3%).
+Step 2: Determine the values for the variables in the formula.
+From the problem, the confidence level is 90%, so the z-score (Z) corresponding to 90% confidence is approximately 1.645.
+The estimated population proportion (p) is 0.83, and the margin of error (E) is 0.03.

 Verified video answer for a similar problem: